Stratovarius: Lyrical themes

-Achievements and influence
+Legacy

 Stratovarius is often grouped with Helloween, Blind Guardian, and Rhapsody of Fire as foundational acts, forming part of the "Big Four" of European power metal.
-Stratovarius showed that power metal could be not just fast and aggressive, but also emotionally rich, with complex arrangements, musical virtuosity, and lyrical themes beyond just fantasy or battles.
+Stratovarius has been very influential on the genre showing that power metal could be not just fast and aggressive, but also emotionally rich, with complex arrangements, musical virtuosity, and lyrical themes beyond just fantasy or battles.
 Despite lineup changes, the band has remained relevant for over 35 years, as well as continuing to release new music (Survive in 2022) and headline festivals.
 Albums such as Episode, Visions, Destiny, and Infinite all pushed the boundaries of power metal with new arrangements, intricate solos, and emotional depth, and are considered power metal classics by fans and critics.
 Visions is viewed as a turning point for the Finnish power metal scene and a reference point for many emerging bands.
 In 2017, Loudwire placed the album in its top 10 power metal albums of all time.
 In 2019 Metal Hammer named Destiny the 7th best power metal album of all time.

-The band has been regularly nominated at the Finnish Music Awards (the Emma-gaala).
-Their song "S.O.S." won Best Metal Performance and Best domestic Metal Music Video in 1999.
-The band was also awarded the Emma Trophy for Outstanding Export Band, which is given to a Finnish musician or band for their international success and influence.
-The band has received honors from Readers' Polls & Magazine Accolades in Finland, being voted best Metal band.
-They are a regular at the Finnish metal awards, being voted in the top 10 for numerous categories in 2011.
-More recently, the album Survive was nominated for metal album of the year at the 2022 Emma gaalas.

-The band has topped the Finnish charts multiple times and have sold over 4 Million records worldwide with album Infinte was certified Platinum in June 2013, with 21,907 copies sold.
+The band has topped the Finnish charts multiple times and have sold over 4 Million records worldwide with album Infinite was certified Platinum in June 2013, with 21,907 copies sold.
 The group is seen as one of the most successful and influential bands to come out of Finland.

 Bands such as Sonata Arctica, DragonForce, Galneryus, Balflare, Nightwish, Heavenly, Seven Thorns, Crystallion, Phoenix Rising, Children of Bodom, Wintersun, Unlucky Morpheus, Twilight Force and Majestica have all credited Stratovarius as an influence.